Blackberry Sangria, an easy blackberry sangria recipe with blackberry vodka, red wine, lime, and fresh fruit. A refreshing cocktail and drink!

 Next up was a little Pinnacle Blackberry Vodka.
 Mmmmmmm….

 I added some orange slices, lime slices, and blackberries then mixed it all together and refrigerated overnight.
+A little Mint Simple Syrup would also probably be a delicious addition.

 Garnish with more fruit as desired and serve over ice.